cibinjoseph/VOLCANOR/ford_input/tutorials/tutorial2.md

 Such a visualization using Paraview is shown below.
 <img src="tr1208.png"  width="800">

+The net lift coefficient can be extracted from `Results/r01ForceNonDim.csv` and the sectional parameters and force distribution can be obtained from `Results/r01b01ForceDist00200.csv` where `r01` denotes the Rotor or Geometry 1 and `b01` denotes Blade 1 and `00200` is the iteration number.

 A basic validation example is shown below from the reference provided in the [Documentation](../index.html) page.

 |        | Experiment | VOLCANOR | Error %|